-One week you’ll have a plan to use up what’s in the kitchen and supplement with the great deals at the store.
+One week you’ll have a plan to use up what’s in the kitchen and supplement with the great deals at the grocery store.

 Then the next week nothing is on sale AND you’ve got a bare kitchen (because you ate it all last week).
-All the money you saved that first week?
+All the supermarket money you saved that first week?
 Gone.

 Have you ever felt this way before?

 Spending less on your grocery bill literally happens one shopping trip at a time.
-It’s 50 cents here, a few bucks there.
+It’s 50 cents here, and a few bucks there.
 It’s choosing to eat stir-fry with millet because it’s in the pantry, and not making a trip to the store for rice.
-When you stick to the list and shop for competitive prices, it is truly possible to feed your family on a budget.
+When you stick to the grocery shopping list and shop for competitive prices, it is truly possible to feed your family on a budget.

-Seriously, the grocery budget is achieved over many months, if not years, with each menu plan you write and each item you put (or don’t put) in your cart.
+A successful grocery budget is achieved over many months, if not years, with each menu plan you write and each item you put (or don’t put) in your cart.

 Salads are a GREAT way to eat more fresh fruits and vegetables.
+They’re also a perfect opportunity to use meat as a condiment rather than the main focus of the meal.

-Most store-bought salad dressings are filled with something to make it taste good (sugar), something to make it creamy (lecithin) and something to make it taste “fresh” even though it’s been sitting on a shelf for well over a year (preservatives).
+Most store-bought salad dressings are filled with something to make it taste good (sugar), something to make it creamy (lecithin), and something to make it taste “fresh” even though it’s been sitting on a shelf for well over a year (preservatives).

 Stop spending $3-5 PER BOTTLE and start making your own instead.